Mobile & Electronic Health Affinity Research Collaborative

 One goal of the ME-ARC, is to advance mHealth and eHealth at Boston University.
 The following projects are supported through ME-ARC funding:

 Dr. Belinda Borrelli co-founded the ME-ARC, and serves as Director and Principal Investigator.
-Dr. Lisa Quintiliani and Dr. Julie Keysor are Co-Directors of the ME-ARC.
+Dr. Lisa Quintiliani and Dr. Tibor Palfai are Co-Directors of the ME-ARC.

 Mobile and Electronic Health ARC Symposium